Spycsh/SinoGerman_EcustAndChina/README.md

 6. reset function for either Ecust or THL scores

+7. input in Ecust scores like "98" or "60" will be converted into German GPA "1.0" or "4.0" with the standard

-7. special input in Ecust scores like "A" or "A-" will be converted into German GPA "1.0" and "1.3" with the standard
+8. special input in Ecust scores like "A" or "A-" will be converted into German GPA "1.0" and "1.3" with the standard